johnliveeoroncillo/tsnode-rest-boilerplate/README.md

 ## Features

-- Integrated MySql and Typeorm
+- Integrated Redis, MySql and Postgres using Typeorm
 - Auto creation of API Routes.
 - Support Middleware for Authorization
 - Test API using Jest